-England's Princess Beatrice credits a mostly vegetarian diet and rigorous boxing and strength-training workouts for her stunning recent weight loss.
+Princess Beatrice of England credits a mostly vegetarian diet and rigorous boxing and weightlifting workouts for her dramatic recent weight loss.

-"Beatrice loves boxing and the TRX, where you use your own body weight as a workout," Nadya Fairweather told People Jan.
-11. "She probably does between three to five sessions a week at home, and she does lots of reading on nutrition.
+"Beatrice loves boxing and the TRX, where you use your own body weight as a workout," Beatrice's fitness trainer, Nadya Fairweather, told People.
+"She probably does between three to five sessions a week at home, and she does lots of reading on nutrition.
 She's really interested in food and eating healthy."

 Beatrice's workouts consist of cardio sessions combined with hand weights, medicine balls, and a TRX system, which is a strength-training workout using a pulley-style contraption you attach to a door frame.

-Fairweather said the TRX has helped Beatrice, 26, build lean muscles while burning fat.
+Fairweather said the TRX has helped Beatrice build lean muscles while burning fat.
 Princess Beatrice made headlines in 2012 after showcasing her dramatic weight loss shortly after she completed her first marathon.

 Beatrice, the daughter of Prince Andrew and Sarah Ferguson, the Duchess of York, had been overweight during much of her youth but blossomed into a willowy fashion plate several years ago.
 A turning point was the cruel media fat-shaming she endured after an unflattering bikini photo was published in 2008, said her trainer, Nadya Fairweather.

 "She eats really healthily, but she eats," said Fairweather.
 "Which is massive in a celebrity world full of people starving themselves and doing crazy fad diets, which I just do not agree with.
 Beatrice has beautiful curves and she embraces that.”